EdGCM: Real-time Global Climate Modeling Research for the Classroomsubmitted by

 Role of Activity in a Course:

 Minimum system requirements:

-Macintosh: G3 processor or better running Mac OS X 10.2 or higher, including all iMacs, eMacs, iBooks, PowerBooks and PowerMacs made after 1997.
+Macintosh: G4 processor or better running Mac OS X 10.3.9 or higher.

 Evaluation Techniques: Prior to each workshop, participants will complete a pre-evaluation questionnaire focusing on their expectations.
 In the post-workshop assessment they will be asked to provide oral and written comments regarding whether or not their expectations were met.
 Also, suggestions from participants for modifications to the EdGCM application and its associated educational materials will be requested.

 Our goal is to improve the quality of teaching and learning of climate-change science through broader access to GCMs and to provide appropriate technology and materials to help teachers use complex models effectively.
 EdGCM includes a full-scale GCM, which is still in use at NASA labs and universities.
 However, it also includes a broad package of user-friendly software that allows teachers to manage the GCM and its output in a manner that is appropriate for the classroom, yet similar to the way climate scientists actually work.
 Experiments are automatically archived in a searchable database and easy-to-use utilities for mapping, plotting, and data analysis are integrated with the climate model.
 In addition, EdGCM makes it easy for teachers to produce their own instructional materials including text, plots, images and even specialized simulation scenarios.
 It also allows teachers and students to easily report research results to the web and to exchange experiments with scientists and educators across the internet.